CarletonComputerScienceSociety/discretemath.ca/README.md

 The user interface, written with Svelte.
 The user interface makes use of Mathjax and Pseudocode.js to render content provided from API.

+## App

+The in-development updated version of the client with improved mathjax handling.

 ## API

 The main service used to serve static data to the client.
 This is a GraphQL based api written with Ruby on Rails.